sizlo/chores/README.md

 Micronaut app to track chores/tasks.
 Intended to be self hosted on a Raspberry Pi.

-The Raspberry Pi I am hosting this on is a Raspberry Pi 1 Model B+ (2014), all the setup instructions assume this is the target.
+The Raspberry Pi I am hosting this on is a Raspberry Pi 4 Model B 8GB.
+This project was initially written to target a Raspberry Pi 1 Model B+ (2014).
+The older Pi could not handle running Docker, so releasing/deploying was handled differently.
+You can view the scripts used and setup instructions for that at [this tag in the repo](https://github.com/sizlo/chores/tree/v0.5.0).

 ## Technologies
 - [Micronaut](https://micronaut.io/)